100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 - Heiau — Hawaiian temple/shrine/place of worship.
 A sacred place.

-While exploring the islands, be mindful of this sign and its significance to main respect at these holy places.
+While exploring the islands, be mindful of this sign and its significance to maintain respect at these holy places.

 - Kama’aina — child of the land